redrossa/ProjectOneFinalApp/IntegrationManager_README.txt

 -------------------------------------------------
 "make compile" then "make run"  or just "make run" will build and run the program

-"make test" will show tests for DataInput, FrontEnd, and BackEnd
+"make test" will show test outputs for DataInput and BackEnd (please do "Make run: before doing "make test") **Front end test were ommited because they were in the project proposal**

 Instructions for using Program:
 1.